-Cecilia Menjívar specializes in immigration, gender, family dynamics, social networks, religious institutions, and broad conceptualizations of violence.
-She focuses on two main areas: the impacts of the legal regime and laws on immigrants and the effects of living in contexts of multisided violence on individuals, especially women.
-Her work on immigration concerns mainly on the United States, where she focuses on Central American immigrants, whereas her work on violence is centered on Latin America, mostly Central America.
-Menjívar is interested in how state power manifests itself through legal regimes and formal institutions and bureaucracies, as well as in the microprocesses of everyday life.
+Cecilia Menjívar holds the Dorothy L. Meier Chair in Social Equities and is Professor of Sociology at UCLA.
+She specializes in immigration, gender, family dynamics, social networks, religious institutions, and broad conceptualizations of violence.
+She focuses on two main areas: the impacts of the immigration regime and laws on immigrants and the effects of living in contexts of multisided violence on individuals, especially women.
+Her work on immigration concerns mainly the United States, where she focuses on Central American immigrants, whereas her work on violence is centered on Latin America, mostly Central America.
+Menjívar is interested in how state power manifests itself through legal regimes and formal institutions and bureaucracies to shape microprocesses in everyday life.

 Her work has appeared in the American Journal of Sociology, Social Problems, International Migration Review, Ethnic & Racial Studies, among other journals.
-Her most recent publications include the edited volume, Constructing Immigrant Illegality: Critiques, Experiences, and Responses (Cambridge, 2014) and the book, Immigrant Families (Polity 2016).
-Areas: Immigration, Gender, Family, Violence, and Political Sociology
+Her most recent publications include the edited volume, Constructing Immigrant Illegality: Critiques, Experiences, and Responses (Cambridge, 2014), the book, Immigrant Families (Polity 2016), and the edited volume The Oxford Handbook of Immigration Crises (Oxford, 2019).